giantswarm/docs/src/content/advanced/vsphere-kubevip/index.md

     parent: advanced
 last_review_date: 2023-10-09
 user_questions:
-  - How to slice my subnet for Kube-vip with CAPV?
+  - How to divide my subnet for Kube-vip with CAPV?
   - What IP should I use for Kube-vip with CAPV?
   - How to set a range of IPs for load balancer in Kube-vip with CAPV?
   - Where can I see the IPs in use by Kube-vip?